JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 "I recovered the use of my tongue at that.
 ‘Do you mean to say Mr. Franklin will go with her?’
 I asked.

-"‘Only too gladly, if she would let him; but she won’t.
-HE has been made to feel her temper; HE is in her black books too–and that after having done all he can to help her, poor fellow!
+"‘Only too gladly, if she would let him; but she won’t. _He_ has been made to feel her temper; _He_ is in her black books too–and that after having done all he can to help her, poor fellow!
 No! no!
 If they don’t make it up before to-morrow, you will see Miss Rachel go one way, and Mr. Franklin another.
 Where he may betake himself to I can’t say.
 But